karthik2304/xm-go-service/readme.md

 ### For Testing via Postman
 1. Import the openapi-postman-collection.json document in collection
 2. It will Import API test routes for testing
-3. Include JWT tokens for protected routes inside {{bearerToken}} from Authorization.
+3. Include JWT tokens for protected routes inside {{bearerToken}} for Authorization.

 ---